amazeyh2015/MacPrivateLib/README.md

 # MacPrivateLib
-A tool for use some private libraries in macOS or Xcode
+A tool for use some macOS private libraries